tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Some key properties required of the cookie for the cookie-exchange mechanism to be functional are described in Section 3.3 of {{?RFC2522}}:

-- the cookie MUST depend on the client's address.
+- The cookie MUST depend on the client's address.

-- it MUST NOT be possible for anyone other than the issuing entity to generate cookies that are accepted as valid by that entity.
+- It MUST NOT be possible for anyone other than the issuing entity to generate cookies that are accepted as valid by that entity.
 This typically entails an integrity check based on a secret key.

-- cookie generation and verification are triggered by unauthenticated parties, and as such their resource consumption needs to be restrained in order to avoid having the cookie-exchange mechanism itself serve as a DoS vector.
+- Cookie generation and verification are triggered by unauthenticated parties, and as such their resource consumption needs to be restrained in order to avoid having the cookie-exchange mechanism itself serve as a DoS vector.

 Although the cookie must allow the server to produce the right handshake transcript, it SHOULD be constructed so that knowledge of the cookie is insufficient to reproduce the ClientHello contents.
-Otherwise, this may create problems with future extensions such as {{?I-D.ietf-tls-esni}}.
+Otherwise, this may create problems with future extensions such as Encrypted Client Hello {{?I-D.ietf-tls-esni}}.

-When cookies are generated using a keyed authentication mechanism it should be possible to rotate the associated secret key, so that temporary compromise of the key does not permanently compromise the integrity of the cookie-exchange mechanism.
-Though this secret is not as high-value as, e.g., a session-ticket-encryption key, rotating the cookie-generation key on a similar timescale would ensure that the key-rotation functionality is exercised regularly and thus in working order.
+When cookies are generated using a keyed authentication mechanism, it should be possible to rotate the associated secret key, so that temporary compromise of the key does not permanently compromise the integrity of the cookie-exchange mechanism.
+Though this secret is not as high-value as, e.g., a session-ticket-encryption key, rotating the cookie-generation key on a similar timescale would ensure that the key rotation functionality is exercised regularly and thus in working order.

 The cookie exchange provides address validation during the initial handshake.
 DTLS with Connection IDs allows for endpoint addresses to change during the